vmware-archive/c-rest-engine/README.md

 Build
 -----

-These build instructions are to build Trident on VMware's Photon Linux distribution.
+These build instructions are to build C-REST-Engine on VMware's Photon Linux distribution.

 1. Clone trident git repository onto your Photon (Full) installation.